naaas94/quick-capture-snr/snr-quickcapture/qc-documentation/09-usage-examples.md

 ## Overview

 This document provides practical examples of how to use QuickCapture for various note-taking and knowledge management scenarios.
-Each example includes the input, expected output, and explanation of the processing steps.
+Each example includes the input, expected output, and explanation of the processing steps, with detailed descriptions of the underlying scripts and functions involved.

 ## Basic Usage Examples